ayumiohashi/udacity-business-analyst/01-predict-sales-for-a-catelog-launch/README.md

 A home-goods manufacturer wants to predict expected profits from a catalog launch.

-Apply a framework to work through the problem and build a linear regression model to provide results and a recommendation.
+Apply a framework to work through the problem and build a Linear Regression model to provide results and a recommendation.

 ### Business Problem